bravetechnologycoop/BraveButtons/README.md

 1. on your local machine, in the `BraveButtons` repository:

-   1. pull the latest code ready for release: `git checkout master && git pull origin master`
+   1. pull the latest code ready for release: `git checkout main && git pull origin main`

    1. decide on an appropriate version number for the new version

    1. update CHANGELOG.md by moving everything in `Unreleased` to a section for the new version

-   1. make a new commit directly on `master` which only updates the changelog
+   1. make a new commit directly on `main` which only updates the changelog

    1. tag the new commit - for example, if the version number is v1.0.0, use `git tag v1.0.0`

-   1. push the new version to GitHub: `git push origin master --tags`
+   1. push the new version to GitHub: `git push origin main --tags`

-   1. update the `production` branch: `git checkout production && git merge master && git push origin production`
+   1. update the `production` branch: `git checkout production && git merge main && git push origin production`

 1. on your local machine, in the `BraveButtonsConfig` repository:

-   1. ensure you have the latest version of the code: `git pull origin master`
+   1. ensure you have the latest version of the code: `git pull origin main`

    1. tag the latest commit with the same version number used above, ie. `git tag v1.0.0`

-   1. update the `production` branch: `git checkout production && git merge master && git push origin production --tags`
+   1. update the `production` branch: `git checkout production && git merge main && git push origin production --tags`

 1. send a message to the `#buttons-aa-general` Slack channel letting everyone know that you are doing a deployment and to expect some downtime.